-- 1.3 Since that report, Cabinet considered updates to the General Fund Revenue budget to reflect the best information available, these included: - Recognition of prior year business rates surplus - Increase in net business rates income following completion of Central Government NNDR 1 return. - Increase in prior year forecast council tax deficit. - The impact of the Final Local Government Finance Settlement - 1.4 Cabinet met 20 February 2024 to consider its final budget proposals in order that the Council can complete its revenue budget setting for 2024/25.
-This report sets out: - The Operational and Strategic context in which the budget has been set.
+- 1.3 Since that report, Cabinet considered updates to the General Fund Revenue budget to reflect the best information available, these included: - Recognition of prior year business rates surplus - Increase in net business rates income following completion of Central Government NNDR 1 return. - Increase in prior year forecast council tax deficit.

+1.4 This report sets out:

+- The Operational and Strategic context in which the budget has been set.
 (Section 2) - Cabinets final General Fund Revenue Budget proposals for 2024/25 including the outcomes of the Final Local Government Settlement (Section 3) - A summary of the of Council Tax and Business Rates as reflected in the Council's Collection Fund.
 (Section 4) - The s151 Officers Assessment of the Adequacy of the Council's Reserves Provision and Balances.
 (Section 5)